Tennessee State Route 100: Decatur County

 Once in Decatur County, SR 100 enters Decaturville and intersects with US 641/SR 69/SR 202, where it becomes a secondary highway, before passing through downtown.
 The highway then leaves Decaturville and continues northeast to Perryville, where it crosses a bridge over the Beech River before coming to an intersection and becomes concurrent with US 412/SR 20.
 The highway then crosses the Tennessee River on the Alvin C. York Bridge into Middle Tennessee and Perry County.

 Perry County

-They then have an intersection with SR 438 before continuing east to Linden, where they pass through downtown before having an intersection with SR 13.
-US 412/SR 20/SR 100 then leaves Linden and passes through Chestnut Grove before coming to a Y-Intersection where SR 100 splits off from US 412/SR 20 and goes northeast, becoming a primary highway and crossing into Hickman County.
+They then have an intersection with SR 438 before continuing east to Linden, where they pass through downtown before intersecting SR 13.
+US 412/SR 20/SR 100 then leaves Linden and passes through Chestnut Grove until a Y-Intersection in which SR 100 splits off from US 412/SR 20 and continues northeast, becoming a primary highway and crossing into Hickman County.

 Hickman County

 SR 100 continues northeast through rural areas before becoming concurrent with SR 48 before entering Centerville, where they have a short concurrency with SR 50 before passing through downtown and crossing the Duck River.
 SR 48 then splits off from SR 100 at an intersection with SR 230, which becomes concurrent with SR 100 at this intersection.
 They then leave Centerville and continue northeast to an intersection where SR 230 splits off and goes southeast, before SR 100 passes through the communities of Wrigley, Lyles, Bon Aqua Junction, and Bon Aqua, where it has an intersection with SR 7 and becomes concurrent with SR 46 shortly before crossing into Williamson County.